Civl12346/Civl12346.github.io/_posts/2025-10-23-Video-Essay-P1.md

 * _a_ = 5 is true (a statement we accept).
 * _b_ = 3 is false (a statement we do not accept).
-* _c_ = 4 is as equally likely to be true as it is to be false (a statemtent we are uncertain about).
+* _c_ = 4 is as equally likely to be true as it is to be false (a statement we are uncertain about).

 Therfore, we claim that _d_ = 12.
 However, based on one of our previous rules, we see that our claim is **uncertain**.